Clean Air Night fact sheet

 Many off-grid households rely on their wood burners to heat their homes and do not have the means to use another form of heating, either due to funds, reliability, or fuel poverty.

 This is not to say that wood burners do not exist in properties on the gas grid.
-Wood burners are also a viable supplementary heating solution for properties with a heat pump, allowing for homes (particularly poorly insulated homes) to be sufficiently heated during winter months.
+Wood burners are also a viable supplementary heating solution for properties with modern heating technologies, such as a heat pump, allowing for homes (particularly poorly insulated homes) to be sufficiently heated during winter months.

 Every household is different and benefits from different heating solutions.
 The Scottish Government’s recent U-turn demonstrates how many households across the UK rely on their wood burner to stay out of fuel poverty and blanket legislation negatively impacts individuals that are not the root of the problem.